WeCARe-Workshop/wecare-workshop.github.io/_pages/outcome.md

 ## Accepted Position Papers
 *Links to the accepted position papers will be available here.*

-## Publications Inspired from this Workshop
+## Publications Inspired From This Workshop
 *None yet.*